 CSforAll, rafi@csforall.org*

-The directions we offer below for considering justice-centered computing education imply a broad array of problem-spaces, contexts, and communities that scholars, educators, technologists, and activists might engage with.
+.
 In exploring and deepening the conversation around this project, the seven articles included in the first volume of this special issue employ diverse theoretical perspectives, methodologies, and frameworks, including but not limited to intersectionality, transformational justice, intercultural computing, ethnocomputing, translanguaging, socially responsible computing, and institutional theory.
 Across them, rather than consensus on a narrow set of issues, we see the possibilities of a pluralistic and wide-ranging conversation about how we might constitute the meanings of “justice-centered” within computing education, the tools that might be used to produce such meanings, and the actions that might address them.

 CCS CONCEPTS • Social and Professional Topics • Professional Topics • Computer Science Education